kreuzwerker/terraform-provider-docker/website/docs/r/container.html.markdown

 `upload` is a block within the configuration that can be repeated to specify files to upload to the container before starting it.
-Only one of `content` or `content_base64` can be set and at least one of them hast to be set.
+Only one of `content` or `content_base64` can be set and at least one of them has to be set.
 Each `upload` supports the following

 * `content` - (Optional, string, conflicts with `content_base64` & `source`) Literal string value to use as the object content, which will be uploaded as UTF-8-encoded text.